Lumorian/Lumorian.github.io/README.md

 <font size=5>I'm Luser, a 17-year-old student.
 </font>
 <font size=5>I'm glad you're here.
-If you want to for a chat with me, you can find me on these web.
+If you want for a chat with me, you can find me on these sites:
 </font>

 - [<font size=5>Discord</font>](https://discord.gg/ArBx5ydcXw)